rangigo/nextjs-dashboard/README.md

 - Customer Page with Create, Edit and Delete customer with form validations
 - Sign up page
-- OAuth sign in options (coming soon)
+- OAuth sign in options